steamclock/steamclog-swift/README.md

 ### Variable Redaction

 `Redacted` is a protocol that can be conformed to by a struct or class for marking particular fields as safe for logging.
+By default, a class/struct conforming to `Redacted` will have all fields marked as redacted, and you can define logging-safe field using the `safeProperties` field.

 Example:
 ```swift